rawathemant246/auth_microservice/README.md

 - **pycasbin** to evaluate role/permission policies stored in Postgres.
 - **Casdoor** (Google SSO) integration for federated login flows.

+## Features

+- FastAPI-based REST API with JWT authentication and Google SSO via Casdoor.
+- Polyglot persistence: PostgreSQL for transactional data, MongoDB for organization settings.
+- Alembic migrations including seeded RBAC roles/permissions.
+- RBAC enforcement using pycasbin with policies pulled from Postgres.
+- Taskiq worker for background jobs with RabbitMQ and Redis integration.
+- Prometheus metrics endpoint and pre-configured Grafana dashboards.

 ## Quick start with Docker Compose

 1. Copy the provided `.env` and adjust secrets as needed (JWT, Casdoor credentials, etc.).